Matvey-1212/TG_bot_for_summarizing/README.md

 ## 1.Collecting news data.

-Before the mid-term, I had collected some data sets online, but these data were often from several years ago.

-So I wrote a crawler to scrape news data from lenta.ru：TG\_bot\_for\_summarizing/get\_dataset
+Before the mid-term, I collected some data sets on the Internet and wrote a crawler.
+After that, I perfected the crawler and used it to crawl some news data from lenta.ru：TG\_bot\_for\_summarizing/get\_dataset/catch\_daily.py.
-/catch\_daily.py.

 Its function is to find the news details page of the day according to the time.
 Then extract the description field from the news details page.
 Use regular expressions to find the "description" field.
 Save the news data to a CSV file.